camrongiuliani/pluggable/README.md

 A typical project using Pluggable might be organized as follows:

 - **core**: Shared business logic, models, and services
-- **ui**: Flutter-based user interface, using Pluggable for navigation, theming, and state management
+- **ui**: Flutter-based user interface, using Pluggable for navigation and theming
 - **api**: Dart server application, using Pluggable for routing, dependency injection, and storage

 ## Getting Started

+---

 ### Flutter Application Example